 There are 5 different UCPs found to date, but we’re only going to be talking out 3 of them.

 UCP1 is found in brown adipose tissue and is involved in non-shiver heat generation.
-UCP1 contributes the most to the thermogenic effect, whereas, UCP2 and UCP3 is as much as 1000 fold less expressioned than UCP1.
+UCP1 contributes the most to the thermogenic effect, whereas, UCP2 and UCP3 are as much as 1000 fold less expressed than UCP1.

 UCP2 is mostly expressed in parenchymal cells of the brain, spleen, white adipose tissue and β-cells of the pancreas, as well as in macrophages in the brain, liver and lungs.

-It’s activation reduces reactive oxygen species (ROS) and cellular damage, restores cellular redox homeostasis, reduces inflammation, improves insulin signalling and sensitivity.
+Its activation reduces reactive oxygen species (ROS) and cellular damage, restores cellular redox homeostasis, reduces inflammation, improves insulin signaling and sensitivity.
 It is neuroprotective (beneficial for Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis (ALS), brain hypoxia and stroke), is protective against atherosclerosis, lowers hypertension, increases alcohol tolerance, and may extend lifespan.
 (4, 5, 6, 7, 8, 9)

 UCP3 is primarily expressed in skeletal muscle and heart.
 UCP3 plays a role in mitochondrial fatty acid oxidation, and aids in the prevention of mitochondrial ROS-induced oxidative damage.
 A deficiency increases fat storage.
 ROS itself or ROS by-products can induce UCP3 uncoupling, which provides a negative feedback loop for mitochondrial ROS production.
 (10)

 Before we dive into the uncouplers, you need to go check out my other article on